apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 Use this endpoint with caution as it may result in skipped messages, leading to data loss or duplicate data.

-Note that the supervisor must be running for this endpoint to be available.

 ### Terminate a supervisor

 To terminate a supervisor and its associated indexing tasks, send a `POST` request to the `/druid/indexer/v1/supervisor/:supervisorId/terminate` endpoint.